Grupo Aeroportuario Centro Norte: Why This Wide-Moat Business Is Worth Considering

 Fig. 9.
 Evolution of Grupo Aeroportuario del Sureste airport throughput in relation to exogenous events, including the 9/11 in 2001, Hurricane Wilma in October 2005 and the H1N1 epidemic in May 2009.
 Source.

 Management.
 Major shareholder CONOISA has substantial skin in the game, holding 14.5% of OMA between its BB and B shares (Fig. 2).
-The management has held the outstanding shares essentially constant, sparing shareholders equity dilution and paying increasing dividends which currently yield 6.53%.
+The management has held the outstanding shares essentially constant, sparing shareholders equity dilution, and paying increasing dividends which currently yield 6.53%.

 The management was able to significantly enhance operational efficiency and improve margins.
 Rates of return suggest appreciable improvement in the efficiency of capital allocation.